 Please allow 48 hours for processing and checking via a doctor before a repeat prescription can be issued.
 This means 2 working days and it excludes weekends and Bank Holidays.
-You can also submit repeat prescriptions through your local pharmacy.

 As per advice of Hywel Dda Health Board, medicines like paracetamol, ibuprofen, cold sores cream, anti-allergy tablets or anti-histamine tablets for hay fever, thrush medications and ear drops for wax are available over the counter by the local pharmacy.
 The Hywel Dda Health Board encourages patients to purchase these items if required.
 Emergency contraception can be obtained free of charge from some local pharmacies.

 Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.